Meet the Elders / Pastors of EBC

-Emmanuel Baptist Church in Xenia has been my church home since 1987.
-My wife Janell and I were married in 1989 in Yreka, a small town in northern California.
+Van Holloway (Staff Elder) has made Emmanuel Baptist Church in Xenia has been his church home since 1987.
+He and his wife, Janell, were married in 1989 in Yreka, a small town in northern California.
 One of the coolest things about Yreka is the Yreka Bakery (see what happens when you spell it backwards).
-We have four sons, three granddaughters, and a John Deere mower.
-I enjoy swimming, tennis, reading, the Chicago Cubs, teaching, and just about anything related to gardening and agriculture.
-If you spend just a short time with me it won't take long until you hear some of my favorite expressions: Welcome.
+They have four sons, three granddaughters, and a John Deere mower.
+Van enjoys swimming, tennis, reading, the Chicago Cubs, teaching, and just about anything related to gardening and agriculture.
+If you spend just a short time with Van, it won't take long until you hear some of his favorite expressions: Welcome.
 Quality.
-Farmers.and Merry Christmas.
+Farmers. and Merry Christmas.

 Elder Responsibilities/ministry interests: Prison Outreach, Elderly Outreach, Children’s Ministry, Prayer Ministries, Youth Ministries, Office Administration, Maintenance, Grounds, Sunday Greeting (Deacons)